By the Sea (1915 film): Plot

-A second battle begins but Charlie slips away and starts flirting with the dandy's wife.
-The dandy recognizes Charlie when he comes back, however, and, his blood boiling, sits down on the bench.
-Charlie hurriedly scuttles away - towards his drunk adversary, where he was fighting the policeman.
+A second battle begins but the Tramp slips away and starts flirting with the dandy's wife.
+The dandy recognizes the Tramp when he comes back, however, and, his blood boiling, sits down on the bench.
+The Tramp hurriedly scuttles away - towards his drunk adversary, where he was fighting the policeman.
 However, the drunk recognizes him, and runs after him.

-Charlie sits himself on a bench on the beach where the drunk's wife from the first scene is waiting.
+The Tramp sits himself on a bench on the beach where the drunk's wife from the first scene is waiting.
 He is soon surrounded by his enemies: the drunk who wants to continue the fight, the angry dandy, and the dandy's wife.
-Thinking fast, Charlie cleverly tips the bench backwards, toppling everyone and allowing himself to hastily escape.
+Thinking fast, the Tramp cleverly tips the bench backwards, toppling everyone and allowing himself to hastily escape.